 Estimate: HK$250,000 – 350,000

 The artist left for the Netherlands in 1946, spending six years there to further his studies.
-Although heavily influenced by Rembrandt (1606-1669), Lee succeeded in creating oil paintings in an Oriental style imbued with a strong Southeast Asian flavor.
+Although heavily influenced by Rembrandt (1606-1669), Lee succeeded in creating oil paintings in an Oriental style imbued with a strong Southeast Asian flavour.
 After returning to Indonesia from the Netherlands in 1952, he painted many Balinese-themed works, in praise of the rich history of Balinese culture in Indonesia.
 Compared with other similarly themed works, this rendering of a Balinese spinner is more refined; the facial expression of the figure is more gentle and peaceful.
 The work conveys feelings of poetry and romance that capture our imagination.

 NOTES FOR EDITORS